 A board-certified, fellowship-trained ophthalmologist specializing in cataract and glaucoma surgery, Tyler Q. Kirk, MD, is the oldest son of Dr. Scott H. Kirk and the first of the third generation of Kirk ophthalmologists.
 Tyler serves patients at our Gurnee and River Forest clinics.
 Enthusiastic about embracing the rapid innovations in cataract and glaucoma surgery, Dr. Tyler is happy to offer our patients the latest options in minimally invasive glaucoma surgery, laser-assisted cataract surgery, and complex cataract management.

-Tyler grew up in River Forest, and attended Oak Park-River Forest High School where he was an all-state cross country runner.
+Tyler grew up in River Forest and attended Oak Park-River Forest High School, where he was an all-state cross country runner.
 He then studied history at the College of William and Mary in Williamsburg, Virginia.
 His major area of interest was Tudor-Stuart England, and he studied the English Civil War at New College, Oxford University.

 Following graduation, Tyler entered medical school at the University of Virginia.
-It was there that he began to show greater interest in ophthalmology, publishing research in several journals including the American Journal of Ophthalmology, speaking at the Virginia Society of Ophthalmology, and presenting his research at the Association for Research in Vision and Ophthalmology (ARVO) annual meetings.
+It was there that he began to show greater interest in ophthalmology, publishing research in several journals, including the American Journal of Ophthalmology, speaking at the Virginia Society of Ophthalmology, and presenting his research at the Association for Research in Vision and Ophthalmology (ARVO) annual meetings.